 Ever heard the phrase "start from the bottom" when dealing with press releases?
 It emphasises that as you read or write a press release, start with the boilerplate, which lies at the bottom.
 A standardised boilerplate appears on every press release and can greatly impact the company's public relations (PR) efforts.
 That is when done right.

 The question is, how do you write a company boilerplate for a press release in the right way to offer the right impact?
-As a professional content writing agency, we've written boilerplates for many companies.
+As a professional ecommerce SEO and content platform, we've written boilerplates for many companies.

 Let’s look at some company boilerplate examples you can learn from.